Batch predictions

 • Connect to your database using JDBC with bidirectional streaming of scoring data and results.

-• Intake and output options can be mixed and doesn’t need to match.
+• Intake and output options can be mixed and do not need to match.
 So scoring from a JDBC source to an S3 target is also an option.

 • Protection against overloading your prediction servers with the option to control the concurrency level for scoring.

-• Prediction Explanations can be included (with option to add thresholds).
+• Prediction explanations can be included (with the option to add thresholds).

-• Prediction Warnings can be included in the output.
+• You can include prediction warnings in the output.

-To interact with Batch Predictions, you should use the BatchPredictionJob class.
+To interact with batch predictions, see the BatchPredictionJob class.

 Make batch predictions with a deployment